Them That Follow: Production

 In August 2017, it was announced Olivia Colman, Alice Englert, and Thomas Mann had joined the cast of the film, with Britt Poulton and Dan Madison Savage directing from a screenplay they wrote.
 Gerard Butler, Bradley Gallo and Michael Helfant, Danielle Robinson, served as producers on the film, under their Amasia Entertainment and G-Base banners, respectively.
 In September 2017, Walton Goggins had also been cast, while Kaitlyn Dever and Jim Gaffigan joined in October that same year.

 Filming

 Principal photography began in Youngstown, Ohio, on October 24, 2017, and concluded on November 20.

 Release

 It had its world premiere at the Sundance Film Festival on January 27, 2019.
-Shortly after, 1091 Media and Sony Pictures Worldwide Acquisitions acquired U.S. and international distribution rights to the film, respectively.
+Shortly after, 1091 Pictures and Sony Pictures Worldwide Acquisitions acquired North American and international distribution rights to the film, respectively.
 It was released August 2, 2019.